 All you have to do now is to link the plugin to your Dropbox account using your login details.
-Then, the plugin will be linked and you can set your backup frequency and the exact hour if you want.
+Then, the plugin will be linked, and you can set your backup frequency and the exact hour if you want.

-Now, all is configured, and you have a full backup every day, or week, depending on your choice.
+Now, all is configured, and you have a full backup every day, or a week, depending on your choice.
 If something happens to your blog in the future, you have a backup from your Dropbox account.

-If you’re updating your blog once a week, for example, it will be better to make a weekly backup and everything will be working as normal.
+If you’re updating your blog once a week, for example, it will be better to make a weekly backup, and everything will be working as normal.

-What makes this solution great is that, even, with free hosting (that I don’t recommend at all) you can back up your blog without the need to pay more.
+What makes this solution great is that, even, with free hosting (that I don’t recommend at all), you can back up your blog without the need to pay more.
 Make sure to secure your blog and continue creating good content.

 You can also find other plugins with options to send your backups to Google Drive, but it needs more knowledge in many cases.
 I just want to add another plugin that works well for WordPress, it’s the BackWPup, and you can download it from the WordPress plugins directory.

 It allows you to create a daily backup and send them to Dropbox, or other locations.
 Just make sure to understand the plugin settings and add your location, where the backups will be sent.